aws-samples/eks-workshop/content/scaling/deploy_ca.md

 ---
 Cluster Autoscaler for AWS provides integration with Auto Scaling groups.
 It enables users to choose from four different options of deployment:

-#### Note: Also write a blurb of how provisioning timeout could be used to make sure if capacity does not exist in one pool, it times out and gets from on-demand.

 * One Auto Scaling group
 * **Multiple Auto Scaling groups** - This is what we will use